Tinkerforge/doc/en/source/Hardware/Bricklets/Analog_In_V2.rst

 The Analog In :ref:`Bricklet <primer_bricklets>` 2.0 can be used to extend the features of :ref:`Bricks <primer_bricks>` by the capability to measure voltages.
+It is the successor of the :ref:`analog_in_bricklet`.
 The voltage can be read out in `Volt
 <https://en.wikipedia.org/wiki/Volt>`__ directly without conversions necessary.

 With configurable events it is possible to react on changing